ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>As developers, it’s tempting to overuse console.log() to quickly debug code.
 While it might seem like the fastest way to diagnose issues…</blockquote>

 <h3>4.
-Creating a Well-Organized React + TypeScript Project Structure with Atomic Design Principles - <a href="https://medium.com/@yashsisodiya/creating-a-well-organized-react-typescript-project-structure-with-atomic-design-principles-72c5c2e0a8e8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Zustand : The Lightweight State Management Alternative to Context API and Reduxern State… - <a href="https://medium.com/@samarabbas172003/zustand-the-lightweight-state-management-alternative-to-context-api-and-reduxern-state-625688d9920f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Sisodiya`**
+✍️ **posted by `Samar Abbas`**

-<blockquote>Organizing a project’s folder structure effectively can make a huge difference in maintainability, scalability, and developer productivity…</blockquote>
+<blockquote>State management is at the core of every modern React application, and choosing the right tool for it is essential.
+Zustand, a minimal yet…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>